Chrisdeleon91/Algorithmic-Trading-Project-2/README.md

 **Algorithm Development**

-We will use a library/API, such as Zipline or PyFinance, to implement our HFT algorithm.
-We will need to develop a trading strategy that can identify and exploit profitable trading opportunities in the cryptocurrency market.
+We will use a machine learning model to create our predictions and implement our algorithm using the predicted buy and sell signals.
+We hope with machine learning it can develop a trading strategy that can identify and exploit profitable trading opportunities in the cryptocurrency market.

 **Visualization**

-We will use PyViz, GeoView, and Hvplot to create six to eight visualizations of our data.
+We will use Plotty Express and backtraderto visualize our data.
 These visualizations will help us to understand the data and to identify any potential trading opportunities.

 **Integration**

-We will use Streamlit to integrate the six to eight visualizations required.
-Streamlit will allow us to create a web-based dashboard that will make it easy to monitor the performance of our trading system.
+We will use backtrader to integrate the algorithms and visualizations required.

 **Paper Trading**